serverless/blog/posts/2016-11-30-how-to-create-a-fast-secure-and-scalable-open-source-blog-with-react-markdown.md

 ---
-title: Creating a fast, secure, and scalable open source blog powered by React & Markdown
+title: How to Create a Fast, Secure, and Scalable Open Source Blog with React + Markdown
 description: How serverless used phenomic.io to create a fast, secure, and scalable open source blog powered by React & Markdown
 date: 2016-11-30
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/blogging-thumb.jpg